univrsal/tuna/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-name: Bug report
+name: "Bug report"
-about: Create a report to help us improve
+about: "For reporting bugs or crashes"
-title: ''
+title: ""
+ref: "main"
+labels:

-labels: bug
+- bug
-assignees: ''
+- crash

 ---
 # FILL THIS FORM OUT CORRECTLY AND PROVIDE AS MUCH INFORMATION AS POSSIBLE OR YOUR ISSUE WILL BE CLOSED
+## if you ignore this i wont read your issue
 (you can remove this before submitting the issue)

 **Describe the bug**